* As an Amazon Associate I earn from qualifying purchases.

 Free Resources and Answers

-The Public Speaking merit badge is a great way to build confidence and learn how to speak in front of others.
-It helps Scouts practice skills like organizing thoughts, speaking clearly, and keeping an audience interested.
-These are important life skills that can help in school, work, and other activities.
+The Public Speaking merit badge helps you build confidence and learn how to speak in front of a group.
+You will practice organizing your thoughts, speaking clearly, and keeping people interested in what you are saying.
+These skills can help you at school, in Scouting, and later in work and leadership roles.

 Public Speaking Merit Badge Requirements and Workbook